mizchi/tsx-source-jump/README.md

 ![](https://i.gyazo.com/c003c81e7817d93367b26af8c64dcf65.gif)

-- TypeScript Transformer
-- `vite`'s Plugin
+## How it works

+- Vite plugin to embed source location
-- Runtime Overlay
+- Overlay ui
+- Open `vscode://file/...` to jump

 ## How to use